Yhy-Brd/HantaDock-ANDV-Gc/README.md

 # HantaDock-ANDV-Gc

-**Structure-based virtual screening of candidate inhibitors targeting Andes virus Gc glycoprotein-mediated viral entry**
+**Integrated in silico identification of Apigenin as a candidate lead targeting Andes virus Gc glycoprotein-mediated viral entry**

 ---